davidrichard23/react-native-redux-parse/README.md

 ## Getting Started

 To get started, all you need to do is clone this repo, run npm install, and update ``config.json`` with your Parse Server host and App ID

+## Issues

+In React Native 0.43 ``react-native/Libraries/react-native/react-native.js`` was renamed to ``react-native/Libraries/react-native/react-native-implementation.js``.
+The Parse JS SDK references the old file so it'll throw an unknown module error.
+What you need to is change the import line in ``node_modules/parse/lib/react-native/StorageController.react-native.js`` to ``import { AsyncStorage } from 'react-native/Libraries/react-native/react-native-implementation.js'`` until the Parse JS SDK is updated.